 If you don’t manage every food pictured, don’t worry.
 I don’t want you to be stuffing yourself with all the remaining portions or glugging five glasses of water just before bedtime.
 Neither should you try to ‘catch up’ the next day; each morning, simply start afresh.

 Water should make up the majority of your fluid intake.
-If you don’t like plain water, try adding slices of cucumber or lemon.
+If you don’t like plain water, try adding slices of cucumber or lemon water.
 Also try herbal teas and organic milk.
 Drink tea and coffee in moderation: no more than one to two cups of coffee or three to four cups of tea a day.

 More Tips on How to Eat More and Lose Weight